KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 With `npm start` you can call up a cli menu that offers you options for execution.

-You can run all scripts in the right order by `npm run all`.
+You can run all scripts in the right order by `node --run all`.

 _Note_: Running all scripts requires a lot of time (> 10 min) and space on your hard drive (> 2 GB).